 This is the fundamental principle that has resulted in the creation of polarised eyewear.

 Polarised lenses are coated with a special chemical film that helps to reduce glare.
 The most important element of any polarised lens is the polariser – a unique film incorporated into the lens structure.

 Not only is glare unpleasant, but it also impairs depth perception, distorts your view and colours, and can cause temporary blindness.
 So the additional cost is definitely worth it — especially for athletes.
 Regular sunglasses may filter some sunlight but they do not eliminate glare as effectively as polarised lenses.

 A polarised lens offers the following advantages over non-polarised lenses:

 - Polarised lenses increase visual comfort.
 Since your eyes aren't constantly challenged by glare, it is easier to view objects in bright conditions.

-- Polarised lenses enhance clarity of vision and contrast for ground level objects and surfaces and for seeing across water.
+- Polarised lenses enhance the clarity of vision and contrast for ground-level objects and surfaces and for seeing across the water.

 The unique chemical composition of the polarising film facilitates a chemical reaction between the lens material and polarising film material.
 As a result, the polarising film and the lens are linked by a stable chemical bond.
 This eliminates any chance of film separation.

 Torga Optical uses only the latest polarised lens technology available.
 Available polarised products are:

 - PolarT is a very effective and cost-effective polarised lens that will improve visual comfort as well as protect your eyes from harmful UV rays